markmo/autoparse/README.rst

 exhibit a degree a repetition and standardisation of message format.
 Many automatic log parsing approaches focus on extracting message types (aka Log Keys) and their parameters.

-The log key of a log entry e refers to the string constant k from the print statement in the source code which printed e during the execution of that code.
+The log key of a log entry `e` refers to the string constant k from the print statement in the source code which printed e during the execution of that code.
 For example, the log key `k` for log entry `e = "Took 10 seconds to build instance."` is `k = "Took * seconds to build instance."`, which is the string constant from the print statement